SyneRBI/SIRF-Exercises/README.md

 ===========
 Getting started
 ---------------
-Some exercises use data that you will have to download first.
+Some exercises use data that you will need.
+This data is pre-installed with the larger VM (about 4.9Gb total).
+If you need to download the data:
 ```sh
 cd ~/devel/SIRF-Exercises/scripts
 ./download_PET_data.sh